 I completed my training under the tutelage of Steve Droy (trained at the Steinway Academy in Germany) at The Piano Technology School, Northampton.
 I have also trained at the Renner Factory in Stuttgart and have worked at Kawai UK.

 I am DBS checked for schools and academies.
 I spend my time working with private clients, schools, and institutions throughout the area.

 I wanted to give a quick update into how Oaklands Piano Tuning will be working during

-I will arrive with antiseptic wipes to clean the keys before and after I have tuned and will be wearing a mask and plastic gloves during the whole process, so don’t be alarmed if I look slightly peculiar at the front door !!!
+I will be using antibacterial wipes to wipe the keys after I have tuned and will be wearing a paper mask and plastic gloves during the whole process, so don’t be alarmed if I look slightly peculiar at the front door !!!

 And lastly, it is best if I spend as little time in close proximity to anyone in the household as possible so would prefer to be working on the piano on my own.